 Any arising intellectual property developed during the course of a Studentship will be dealt with as follows:

 The parties to a Studentship shall grant each other the right to use their intellectual property to the extent needed for the Studentship and to the extent that it arises out of the Studentship.
 This right to use the parties’ intellectual property shall be granted for the purposes of the Studentship, for academic research and teaching and to develop and enhance the services and facilities that Diamond provides.

 Research arising out of Studentships should lead to high impact academic publications, a thesis in furtherance of the Student’s career and should further Diamond’s status as a centre of excellence within the international scientific community.

 The Student should provide Diamond with an electronic copy of the thesis no later than 12 months following the award of the doctorate, recognising that commercial, collaborative or publication arrangements may necessitate a slight delay.
 Please see the process for determining whether an exception can be granted to the requirement for publication within 12 months.
-Please note that it is at the discretion of the supervisor to request a hard copy version of the thesis.
+Please note that it is at the discretion of the Diamond Supervisor to request a hard copy version of the thesis.

 All published theses should provide recognition to all parties involved in accordance with normal academic practice.

-A tier 4 visa is the primary immigration route for non-EEA Students who wish to study full-time in the UK.
+A Student visa is the primary immigration route for non-EEA Students who wish to study full-time in the UK.
 Non-EEA Students must be sponsored by an education provider that holds a Tier 4 licence.
 The education provider is known as a sponsor.
 Diamond is not an education provider that offers courses of study to full time Students in the UK, and therefore does not hold a Tier 4 licence.

-Access to beamtime at Diamond shall be in accordance with Diamond’s standard user terms.
-Diamond is not able to guarantee access to beamtime in any studentship agreement.
+Access to beamtime at Diamond shall be in accordance with Diamond’s standard User terms.
+Diamond is not able to guarantee access to beamtime in any Studentship Agreement.